Pantry Essentials for Customizing Your Sun Basket Meals

 - Add to mayonnaise or Greek yogurt for a slightly spicy dip.

 - Add a teaspoon to marinades, sauces, and salad dressings for a little kick.

-- This week, turn your Chorizo and Tomatillo Chili with Coconut and Lime into chilaquiles.
+- This week, turn leftover chili or taco fixings into chilaquiles.
 Cut tortillas into triangles and lightly fry, cover with any leftover chili and top with fried eggs and you have a seriously crowd-pleasing breakfast.